Chaos and Creation in the Backyard: Release and promotion

 The first single, the upbeat "Fine Line", was released in late August 2005, ahead of the release of Chaos and Creation in the Backyard, and reached No. 20 in the UK.
 A second single, "Jenny Wren", reached No. 22 in the UK that November.
 "Fine Line" and "Jenny Wren" appeared on singles with their running time shortened.
 The singles also included five non-album b-sides: "Comfort of Love", "Growing Up Falling Down" ("Fine Line"), "Summer of '59" (vinyl edition of "Jenny Wren"), "This Loving Game" and "I Want You to Fly" (CD edition of "Jenny Wren").

 The Japanese CD release of the album included the song "She Is So Beautiful".
 The song was also offered as a free download in Windows Media Audio format to US customers who purchased the CD at Target stores.
 Other bonus downloadable songs were made available to people who bought the CD at certain other stores, such as Best Buy and Wal-Mart.
+PaulMcCartney.com offered an exclusive download of the live version of "Jenny Wren".

 The 'US' Tour in 2005 helped to promote the album in the US and Canada.

 There was also a promotional concert for the album held at Abbey Road Studios, called Chaos and Creation at Abbey Road.
 During the show McCartney played acoustic versions of various songs, demonstrated some instruments and told stories.
 At the end he and the audience recorded a short track together.

 The album was reissued in 2018 on vinyl in black and gold editions.